andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

-### Given All This Context, What is _Most Important?_
+### Given All This, What is _Most Important?_

-[Domain Vision Statement]
+Note:

-Note: what it prioritised and of highest value?
+What it prioritised and of highest value?
 Where does (should?) the control / the power / the centre of gravity sit?

 In wrestling with the cases flow, and discovering the core bounded contexts which encapsulated it, I'd uncovered many of the fundamental aspects of the domain.